 Name Select from the drop-down list the QoS queue that needs to be monitored.
+Hallic select from the drop down his the was queue that heeds to be monitored.

 DASHBOARD

 The dashboard provides an overview of the information concerning your firewall.
 It is represented by this icon and is divided into 2 sections: